ISI-TechKnAcq/techknacq-tk/README.md

-# T
+# TechKnAcq Toolkit

-T is a minimal implementation of the TechKnAcq system for generating reading lists.
+This is a minimal implementation of the TechKnAcq system for generating reading lists.